Our comprehensive guide to this bucket-list destination covers the best places to stay and eat, and everything you need to plan a trip.

 When to Go

-What you see and do in Iceland will be almost entirely determined by the time of year you visit.
+What you see and do will be almost entirely determined by the time of year you visit Iceland.

 Winter, which goes from October through the beginning of March, brings with it short days and lots of precipitation.
 But despite its name, Iceland doesn’t get unbearably cold.
 Temperatures will hover around freezing, or 32 degrees Fahrenheit.
 The lack of daylight can be troublesome (during the solstice, in December, daylight is limited to less than four hours), especially for travelers venturing far away from Reykjavik and the capital’s well-lit streets.
 But the impermeable darkness also means excellent conditions for viewing the Aurora Borealis, and major savings.
 Airfare can drop by a third during the off-season, and discounts can be found on lodging, food, and activities, too.
 You’ll also find much thinner crowds at some of the country’s most popular attractions.